BertrandTheHealer/text-to-ipa/README.md

 # Live example

-For a styled and better looking version instead of one that has no CSS you can test it on my website [here](https://bertrandthehealer.github.io/text-to-phonetic)
+You can test it on my website [here](https://bertrandthehealer.github.io/text-to-phonetic)

 # How Does it Work?